Below are frequently asked questions and resources related to the State of Minnesota vs. Kimberly Potter trial.

 How long will the trial last?

 We do not know how long the trial will last.
-At a minimum, experts anticipate the trial could last 2-4 weeks.
+According to Judge Regina Chu, the trial could wrap up by Dec.
+24

 Where will the trial take place?

 The trial is scheduled to take place in Hennepin County District Court.
 The Hennepin County Courthouse is in downtown Minneapolis, adjacent to Minneapolis City Hall and near the Federal Courthouse.

 Will there be any restrictions to the public’s access to public spaces and counters in the government center?

 During the trial, the Government Center will be open to the public for all currently available in-person Hennepin County services.
 Visitors will experience a system one entrance and one exit, with stanchions guiding people from the street level entrance to weapons screening on skyway level and from the elevators to the street level exit.

 The following changes will be in place starting Monday, November 29:

 - Government Center parking ramp closed to public parking (open only to contract parkers)